ysyk2021/improving-your-communication-with-ai-techniques-and-strategies-for-clarity-and-connection-with/src/chapter-1-3.md

-Introduction: What You Can Expect from this Book
+What You Can Expect from this Book
 ================================================

 In this book, we will explore the ways in which Artificial Intelligence (AI) can improve our communication skills and help us achieve greater success in our personal and professional lives.
 We will provide practical techniques and strategies for leveraging AI-powered communication tools to enhance our clarity and connection with others.